aghaffar570/node-cli-app/README.md

 ** the app will create a data.json file in your filesystem containing the parsed data

+## alternative setup

+clone the repository and run `npm start` to run the cli app.

 ## remove package :wave:

 ```